 Wipf joined the South Dakota Soybean Association in 2014 after completing the ASA/DuPont Young Leader program.
-He credits this and other leadership development programs in which he has participated, and mentors at the state and national level, for his continued interest in policy and leadership.
+He credits this and other leadership development programs in which he has participated, and mentors at the state and national level, for his continued interest in policy and agriculture leadership.

 Wipf holds a degree in engineering from Dordt College.
-He also has advanced training in several musical disciplines and writes for a number of local, state and national publications.
-He shares a home with Mandy, his wife, who is an engineer for the Department of Energy and a former Air Force officer, and their dog Sarge.
+He has advanced training in several musical disciplines and writes for a number of local, state and national publications.
+He shares a home with his wife, Mandy, who is an engineer for the Department of Energy and a former Air Force officer, and their dog, Sarge.

 Download High Res Photo